Coventry: Digital-only media

+Public services

+Emergency services

+Coventry is covered by West Midlands Police, the West Midlands Fire Service and the West Midlands Ambulance Service.

+Healthcare

+Healthcare in Coventry is provided primarily by the National Health Service (NHS); the principal NHS hospital covering the city is the University Hospital Coventry, which was opened in 2006 as a 1,250 bed 'super hospital', funded by a private finance initiative (PFI) scheme.

 Electricity

 Electricity was first supplied to Coventry in 1895 from Coventry power station off Sandy Lane adjacent to the canal (now Electric Wharf).
 A larger 130 MW power station was built at Longford in 1928, this operated until 1976, and was subsequently demolished.

 Waste management

 Coventry has an energy from waste incinerator which burns rubbish from both Coventry and Solihull, producing electricity for the National Grid and some hot water that is used locally through the Heatline project.
 Rubbish is still put into landfill.